 We continue to closely follow the impact of COVID-19 on the children and families we serve, our staff, and our community.

-The Juvenile Courts in Middlesex County are open, but continue to limit the number of persons entering courthouses.
-All matters within the jurisdiction of the Juvenile Court are being heard virtually unless the matter can be handled more effectively or efficiently in person.
-The most recent Juvenile Court Standing Order regarding Court operations, prompted by the COVID-19 health crisis, can be found at https://www.mass.gov/juvenile-court-rules/juvenile-court-standing-order-10-20-court-operations-under-the-exigent.
+The Juvenile Courts in Middlesex County are fully open to the public and continue to operate in accordance with State-issued safety guidelines to prioritize the health and safety of court users and courthouse personnel.
+The Standing Order effective June 15, 2021 outlines which matters within the jurisdiction of the Juvenile Court are being heard in person or can be heard virtually.
+The most recent Juvenile Court Standing Order regarding Court operations, prompted by the COVID-19 health crisis, can be found at https://www.mass.gov/juvenile-court-rules/juvenile-court-standing-order-4-21-juvenile-court-operations.

-At this time, ACS clinicians are still primarily working remotely in order to limit in-person contact.
-Each site is staffed by one clinician each day who is able to respond to emergency matters, as needed.
-We have purchased a range of Personal Protective Equipment (PPE) to ensure that our staff and clients are as safe and comfortable as possible, while complying with all State-issued safety guidelines.
+At this time, ACS clinicians are primarily working on-site.
+Each site is equipped with Personal Protective Equipment (PPE) to ensure that our staff and clients are as safe and comfortable as possible, while complying with all State-issued safety guidelines.

 ACS has established detailed staffing and safety protocols specific to the needs of each of our four sites.
 All staff have agreed to these measures.